Farzan1377/CarsList/README.md

 2. Run 'npm start'.
 The website should go live at http://localhost:3000/
 Note: The front-end is not calling the backend APIs yet.
 The styling and API calls will be done in the following days.

-# How to get the database set up
+# Initializing the Database

 1. In the load_data.py file, add your mysql username and password to the corresponding fields.
 2. Run the file by using the command python3 load_data.py.
 	- This file will generate database called CS348 and also the user, post and vehicle tables.
 These tables will be populated with data as well.
 	- Ensure that userData.csv and vehiclesWithUserAdded.csv are in the same directory.
+3. Run the SQL commands contained in the file insert_posts.sql to initialize the posts table.

 # Features implemented so far